 Where was it made?
 What is it made of?
 What’s the difference between hand-tufted and hand-knotted?
 How do I know if it’ll fit all of my furniture?
-We get these questions all the time, and they inspired us at The Kuotes to create this rug guide to help you understand and visualize today’s rug world.
-Whether you’re familiarizing yourself for the first time or you’re a designer fact checking for a client, our rug guide has got you covered.
+We get these questions all the time, and they inspired us to create this rug guide to help you understand and visualize today’s rug world.
+Whether you’re familiarizing yourself for the first time or you’re a designer fact checking for a client, our Rug Guide has got you covered.

 The four most prominent manufacturing countries for rugs are India, China, Egypt, and Turkey.
 Why does this matter?
 Knowing the origin of your rug is important for understanding the quality and construction of your purchase.

 “All of our rugs are manufactured by highly-skilled communities with a rich cultural history in rug making.”

 China is one of the largest manufacturers of hand-tufted and hand-hooked rugs, and because man-made fibers are readily available, China is a good source for synthetic indoor/outdoor rugs made of materials like polypropylene that are tested to resist damage from water and the sun.

 India is renowned for making hand-tufted and especially hand-knotted rugs made from the highest quality wool.